 My perspective on city life.
 Working, commuting, playing, shopping, walking or resting, the cities of the world reflect the our humanity.
 I honor and elevate the often disregarded people, places and structures by depicting them with paint on canvas.
 The most substantial and oldest ongoing series, Street Dance includes images from my home town, New York City, and other urban centers that I have visited.

-My Sacre Blué Series started as a personal challange to explore the compositional potential of the highly charged Prussian and Phthalo Blue hues and continues as a favored method to expand my vision.
+My Sacre Blué Series started as a personal challenge to explore the compositional potential of the highly charged Prussian and Phthalo Blue hues and continues as a favored method to expand my vision.

 London, Havana, Hong Kong, Tokyo, Panama City, Boston, Rome, Paris, as well as Ebarb, Louisiana are just some of the places that I have had the pleasure to visit.
 These are some of the drawings and paintings inspired by my journeys.